-(1) Description of Study.
+- (1) Description of Study.
 Double or single blind.
-If the study is being conducted in phases, indicate what phase of the study the subject is participating in.

-(2) Number of subjects enrolled.
-Total number of subjects enrolled at the time of the adverse event.

-(3) Synopsis of event.
-Provide a complete narrative of the event.

-(4) Subject status.
+If the study is being conducted in phases, indicate what phase of the study the subject is participating in. - (2) Number of subjects enrolled.
+Total enrollment at the time of the adverse event. - (3) Synopsis of event.
+Provide a complete narrative of the event. - (4) Subject status.
 Did the subject recover?
-What was the patient status at the time of the report?

-(5) Other serious and unexpected adverse events from this study.
-Please provide any information pertaining to other adverse events that may have occurred during the conduct of this study.

-(6) Most frequently expected adverse events based on the nature of the product.
-What adverse events would you expect to see based on the nature of the product or based on information contained in the most current version of the Investigator's Brochure.

-(7) Actions taken in response to the adverse event.
-Is the subject still enrolled in the study or not?
+What was the patient status at the time of the report? - (5) Other serious and unexpected adverse events from this study.
+Please provide any information pertaining to other adverse events that may have occurred during the conduct of this study. - (6) Most frequently expected adverse events based on the nature of the product.
+What adverse events would you expect to see based on the nature of the product or based on information contained in the most current version of the Investigator's Brochure. - (7) Actions taken in response to the adverse event.
+Is the subject still enrolled in the study or have they been dropped?
 Were any modifications or changes made to the protocol in response to the event?
-Provide an assessment of the relationship of the adverse event/s to the subject's participation in the study.
+Provide an assessment of the relationship of the adverse event to the subject's participation in the study.

-(8) Submit identification information for the individual completing the report.
-Include the signature, printed name and role identification for the study (i.e., investigator, study physician, etc.)
+(8) Identification of the individual who completed the report.
+Include the signature, printed name and identity (investigator, study physician, etc.) of the individual who is providing the information.